Campaign of the Month: August 2014

-The seal of the Council of Ashes, used in official documents, proclamations and personal missives between the princes of the Siebenburgen since the foundation of the Saxon settlements.
+The seal of the Council of Ashes, used in official documents, proclamations and personal missives between the princes of the Siebenbürgen since the foundation of the Saxon settlements.

-The Council of Ashes was established in A.D.
-1150, shortly after the presentation of a formal charter granted to the ancilla Nova Arpad of Clan Ventrue by the Cainite Monarch of Hungary, Bulscu.
+The Council of Ashes was established in AD 1150, shortly after the presentation of a formal charter granted to the ancilla Nova Arpad of Clan Ventrue by the Cainite Monarch of Hungary, Bulcsú.
 The charter granted her the Overlordship of Transylvania, making her the second most prestigious Cainite in the entire Kingdom of Hungary, provided she could actually pull off the coup of subduing the Tzimisce and advancing the rule of the mortal Árpáds to the extremities of the Carpathian valleys and passes.

-Nova and Bulscu dubbed the coterie of princes the Council of Ashes, for it was already clear that their power and success would be won at the point of a sword, not grown in peace and harmony.
-Nova would be Overlord of the Council, and by extension of all Transylvania (without consulting the Tzimisce of course), meaning that the other Princes were technically her vassals.
+Nova and Bulcsú dubbed the coterie of princes the Council of Ashes for it was already clear that their power and success would be won at the point of a sword, not grown in peace and harmony.
+Lady Nova would be Overlord of the Council, and by extension of all Transylvania (without consulting the Tzimisce of course), meaning that the other Princes were technically her vassals.
 However, it was clear from the outset that any attempt to enforce her status would be out of the question, a reality that always rankled the architect of the plan.

 Rapid Ascent and Destabilisation

-In A.D.
-1175, Prince Karol suffered horrific injuries in battle with the Tzimisce and fell into a deep torpor.
-With no reliable alternatives (in her mind, at least) Nova sent another of her brood, Matthias, to assume control of Schassburg, thus incurring further reproach from the rest of the Council.
-While she made it clear that the appointment was temporary, the fact that the body of Karol was sent back to Pressburg gave the lie to her claim.
-When both Prince Matthias and Prince Charles went to their Final Deaths at the fangs and claws of the Tzimisce two years later, it became clear that the power of the coterie was evaporating.
+For her part, Lady Nova ignored Vlad Ionescu’s warning and determined that Schäßburg must be returned to the fold.
+With no reliable alternatives (in her mind, at least) she appointed another of her brood, Matthias, as titular prince and commanded him to to take back the city.
+This unilateral decision incurred further reproach from the rest of the Council of Ashes and while she made it clear that the appointment was temporary, the fact that the body of Karol had already been sent back to Pressburg gave the lie to her claim.
+When both “Prince” Matthias and Prince Charles went to their Final Deaths at the fangs and claws of the Tzimisce two years later, it became clear that the power of the coterie was evaporating.